foreseecode/foresee-sdk-android-samples/readme.md

 # Android SDK Samples

-To run these samples, you'll need to import them as individual projects in Android studio.
+To run these samples, you'll need to import the project in Android studio.
 First of all, clone the repo

 ```
 git checkout git@github.com:foreseecode/foresee-sdk-android-samples.git
 ```

-Then select a project to load from the options below...
+Then import the project to Android Studio as described below...

+* Load Android Studio

+* Select 'File' > 'New' > 'Import Project...' and browse to the location of your new git repo

+* Select the repo root folder and click 'OK'

+* Android Studio will automatically import the project

+The project contains below two examples...

 ---